Azure/azure-functions-openapi-extension/docs/openapi-out-of-proc.md

 * OpenAPI Document Title: `OpenAPI Document on Azure Functions`
 * OpenAPI Document Version: `1.0.0`

 You may want to provide consumers with more details by implementing the `IOpenApiConfigurationOptions` interface or inheriting the `DefaultOpenApiConfigurationOptions` class.
-On the other hand, you can use the following environment variables to avoid the app from being recompiled and redeployed.
+If you inherit the `DefaultOpenApiConfigurationOptions` class, you can use the following environment variables to avoid the app from being recompiled and redeployed.
 Here's the sample `local.settings.json` file.
 The other values are omitted for brevity.

 ```json
 {